-Freegold re-activated this project in 2006 and is currently in the process of expanding the known gold mineralization at its Almaden gold project.
 Located 12 miles east of Weiser, Idaho, this 2,980-acre property is within one mile of paved road and in close proximity (six miles) to Idaho Power's high voltage transmission lines.
 Freegold acquired its initial interest in this project in 1995, and increased its interest to 60% by completing a preliminary feasibility study in 1997.
 The 1997 study by Watts, Griffis and McOuat Limited is referenced in a report prepared in accordance with National Instrument 43-101 that was filed on SEDAR on March 15, 2006.
 The 1997 WGM study contemplated a 22,500-ton per day open-pit, heap leach operation producing an average of 95,000 ounces of gold per year at an overall 0.6 to 1 strip ratio.
 In 2001, Freegold purchased the remaining 40% interest and now controls 100% of this project, subject to the underlying lease and royalty agreements.

 Almaden is a classic epithermal hot springs gold deposit.
 Gold mineralization occurs as a flat lying, tabular deposit dispersed beneath a thin impermeable opalite cap rock.
 There are two known zones of mineralization on the Almaden property: the Main Zone, and a smaller North Zone.
-Combined, these zones are roughly one mile in length, and gold mineralization extends from surface down to a currently known depth of 600 feet with homogeneous mineralization exhibiting good continuity.
-Freegold's 43-101 report contained an independent resource calculation showing 515,834 ounces in the Indicated category (24,778,000 tons grading 0.021 oz/ton) and 359,802 ounces in the Inferred category (19,989,000 tons grading 0.018 oz/ton).
+Combined, these zones are roughly one mile in length, and gold mineralization extends from surface down to a currently known depth of 600 feet.
+Freegold's NI 43-101 report contained an independent resource calculation showing 515,834 ounces in the Indicated category (24,778,000 tons grading 0.021 oz/ton) and 359,802 ounces in the Inferred category (19,989,000 tons grading 0.018 oz/ton).
 This 2006 gold resource calculation at Almaden was defined by 677 drill holes (88% of which are less than 100 feet apart),.

 From July 2006 though the end of 2007, Freegold drilled a total of 53,000 feet in 145 new holes.
-This new drilling has delineated depth extensions in the Main Zone, with drilling within the area of the main feeder fault consistently extending mineralization an additional 150 to 300 feet below the 200-foot depth that was previously identified in shallow drilling.
+This new drilling indicates depth extensions in the Main Zone, with drilling within the area of the main feeder fault consistently extending mineralization an additional 150 to 300 feet below the 200-foot depth that was previously identified in shallow drilling.
 The drilling also indicates that the southern end of the Main Zone remains open for expansion, as does an area to the north west of the Main Zone, where resource grade mineralization was intersected within the Stinking Water basin.

-Mine Development Associates was nearing completion of a revised NI43-101 compliant resource update last fall when work was stopped pending the receipt of additional financing.
-With the aid of the additional drilling and geological work, management is expecting that the majority of these ounces will be upgraded to the measured and indicated category.
-Publication of the updated 43-101 resource is expected shortly after and subject to the receipt of additional funding.
+Mine Development Associates was nearing completion of a revised NI 43-101 compliant resource update last fall when work was stopped pending the receipt of additional financing.
+With the aid of the additional drilling and geological work, management believes that the majority of these ounces would be upgraded to the measured and indicated category.
+The Company has been unable to finish the NI 43-101 report as a result of a lack of funding.